 - You’ll be able to take advantage of the benefits of your coverage right away, reducing your out-of-pocket costs.

 You may also qualify for other special periods without medical underwriting in certain situations.
-If you lose your employer-sponsored coverage or if you’re enrolled in a plan with network restrictions (such as Medicare Advantage) and move out of your plan’s network, for example, you’ll be given the opportunity to shop for a plan without medical underwriting.
+If you lose your employer-sponsored coverage or if you’re enrolled in a plan with network restrictions (such as Medicare Advantage) and move out of your plan’s network, for example, you’ll be allowed to shop for a plan without medical underwriting.

 Of course, even without medical underwriting, different companies charge different rates.
-It’s always smart to get quotes from different companies to make sure that you’re getting the best rates.
+It’s always wise to get quotes from other companies to ensure you’re getting the best rates.
 If you are shopping for coverage outside of a special period, it’s even more important to shop around.
-Then, you can help increase your chances of finding a plan, which is definitely a concern if you have health conditions.
+Then, you can help increase your chances of finding a plan, which is a concern if you have health conditions.

 Colonial Penn Medicare Supplement Plans Review

-If you want to enhance the coverage that you get through Medicare Part A and B, then signing up for one of Colonial Penn’s plans might be the best idea.
+If you want to enhance the coverage you get through Medicare Part A and B, signing up for one of Colonial Penn’s plans might be the best idea.
 It’s not the biggest provider of Supplement plans, but it is a well-known, well-established health and life insurance company with good A.M.
 Best ratings and strong financial strength.
-In comparison to the mom and pop insurance companies that have been targeting Baby Boomers and offering them insurance policies in recent years, Colonial Penn Life Insurance Company is probably a better choice.
-It is well-known for selling term and whole life insurance policy options, but it offers health insurance options too, from Plan K to Plan L to Plan F.
+In comparison to the mom-and-pop insurance companies that have been targeting Baby Boomers and offering them insurance policies in recent years, Colonial Penn Life Insurance Company is probably a better choice.
+It is well-known for selling term and whole life insurance policy options, but it offers health insurance options, too, from Plan K to Plan L to Plan F.